run-llama/llama_deploy/examples/llamacloud/google_drive/README.md

 Note: You need to change the default query in `workflow.py`.

-To be able to run the workflow above within Llama Deploy, a deployment must be defined in YAML format.
+To be able to run the workflow above within LlamaDeploy, a deployment must be defined in YAML format.
 This is the code you'll find in the file `deployment.yml` from the current folder, with comments to the relevant bits:

 ```yaml